Begin of page section: Content

 Manuel Beltrán (es)

-Manuel Beltrán is an artist, activist and researcher.
-His artworks have been featured in museums and galleries in The Netherlands, Spain, Turkey, Germany, Serbia, Italy and Poland.
-His publications can be found at venues such as Tate Modern, London; The Bauhaus, Weimar; Museu d'Art Contemporani de Barcelona, Barcelona; and Prado Museum, Madrid.
-He researches, creates and lectures on contemporary art, activism, contemporary social movements, post-digital culture and new media.
-As an activist, he was heavily involved in the Indignados movement in Spain, the Gezi Park protests in Turkey and several forms of independent activism and cyber-activism in Europe and beyond.
-In 2012 he co-founded the art collective Plastic Crowds and since 2013, he is head and co-founder of the nomadic school and artistic organization Alternative Learning Tank.
+Manuel Beltrán is an artist, activist, and researcher.
+His artworks and projects have been widely presented in Europe and abroad.
+He researches and lectures on contemporary art, activism, contemporary social movements, post-digital culture and new media.
+As an activist, he was involved in the Indignados movement in Spain, the Gezi Park protests in Turkey and several forms of independent activism and cyber-activism in Europe and beyond.
+In 2012 he co-founded the art collective Plastic Crowds and since 2013 he is head and co-founder of the nomadic school and artistic organization Alternative Learning Tank.
 In 2015 he founded the Institute of Human Obsolescence, through which he explores the future of labour, the socio-political implications regarding our relationship with technology and the economic and governance systems surrounding the production of data.

 End of this page section.